mHealthTechnologies/mHealthDroid/README.md

 youtube.reproducePlaylistMode(videosListView, R.layout.entry, R.id.textViewSuperior,
 R.id.textViewInferior, R.id.imageViewImage, playlistID);
 ```
-The parameter _entry_ is a layout with every entry format of the _listview_.
-TextViewSuperior, TextViewInferior and imageViewImage are fields with the title, description and thumbnail of a YouTube video.
-PlaylistID is the ID of a list of YouTube videos.
+The parameter _entry_ is a layout with every entry format of the _listview_. _TextViewSuperior_, _TextViewInferior_ and _imageViewImage_ are fields with the title, description and thumbnail of a YouTube video. _PlaylistID_ is the ID of a list of YouTube videos.

-It is also neccessary to implement two abstract methods belonging to _YouTubePlayer.OnInitializedListener_.
+It is also necessary to implement two abstract methods belonging to _YouTubePlayer.OnInitializedListener_.

 ``` java
 @Override